hannahker/hannahker.com/content/posts/blender.md

 area <- reclass==-10000 # values at 1 within the area of interest and 0 outside
 ```

-Finally, I multiplied this layer with just 1's and 0's with the layer with rescaled elevation values.
-I then exported this later to a .tif file.
+Finally, we multiply this layer with just 1's and 0's with the layer with rescaled elevation values.
+We then export this later to a .tif file.

 ```r
 area <- area*copy